-Any student who cannot wear a face covering due to a medical condition, including those with respiratory issues that impede breathing, a mental health condition, or disability, and students who would be unable to remove a mask without assistance are not required to wear face coverings.
+Any student who cannot wear a face covering due to a medical condition, including those with respiratory issues that impede breathing, a mental health condition, or disability, and students who would be

+Requirement(s) Strategies, Policies and Procedures able to remove a mask without assistance are not required to wear face coverings.
 Prior to entering the school building, any student who is unable to wear a face covering on account of a health-related or other concern should contact the SBHC for further instructions.
 An individualized approach for COVID-19 may be needed for individuals with physical and intellectual disabilities who have limited mobility and difficulty accessing information, require close contact with direct service providers, have trouble understanding information, have difficulties with changes in routines, or have other concerns related to their disability.
-This approach should account for the following:

-- Social distancing and isolating may be difficult for people with disabilities. - Wearing a face covering may be difficult for people with sensory, cognitive, or behavioral issues.
-If a student is unable to wear a mask as a result of his/her/their disability, or a health or medical condition, the family and IEP team will reevaluate the type and method of face covering for the student.
+This approach should account for the following: Social distancing and isolating may be difficult for people with disabilities.
+Wearing a face covering may be difficult for people with sensory, cognitive, or behavioral issues.
+If a student is unable to wear a mask as a result of his/her/their disability, or a health or medical condition, the student will have the option to not wear the face mask during the green phase.
 IEP case managers will reach out to families to determine whether their students are willing/able to return to school for in-person instruction and will work with families to determine whether alternate schedules or digital learning should be provided to support their student's needs.
 All of PFPCS' teaching and support positions will be filled by the first day of school.
 We have several staff members whose roles are flexible enough to allow for emergency staff coverage.
+DVCH through the partnership with the school has provided COVID-19 vaccinations to all school staff.
+DVCH will also offer vaccination clinics to families and students at our school location.